shambhavicodes/Loong/rl/README.md

 This is for evaluation.
 The training is slow because hybrid models lack features such as batch generation with left-padding tokens for different problems using attention masks.
 We are working on supporting those features.

+If you only want to run evaluations, you can simply install the official Mamba repository.

 If you want to train hybrid models using RL, you must install the hybrid mamba which support data packing.
 See [this](../HYBRID_PACK.md)

 Download datasets